The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 </BODY>

-You should use ARIA landmarks instead of HTML regions when the native HTML structure doesn't adequately represent the important sections of your webpage (e.g, HTML 4, XTML.)
-Note thta HTML5 includes native support for regions which are equivalent to ARIA landmarks.
+You should use ARIA landmarks instead of HTML regions when the native HTML structure doesn't adequately represent the important sections of your webpage (e.g., HTML 4, XTML.)
+Note that HTML5 includes native support for regions which are equivalent to ARIA landmarks.

 However in the Page Structure Tutorial (Updated on May 13, 2024), the WC3 advises to maximize compatibility with web browsers and assistive technologies that support WAI-ARIA but do not yet support HTML5, it is currently advisable to use both the HTML5 elements and the corresponding WAI-ARIA roles.